 Revisions are defined as substantive changes to a standard.
 Typically, revisions change existing specifications to correct factual errors; introduce necessary changes that have become evident as a result of practical experience or changing circumstances; or add new specifications within an existing section.
 Revisions could have an impact on either existing users or future users of a revised standard.
-It follows that a full consultative process that provides an opportunity for input from as many stakeholders as possible is required.
+It follows that a full consultative process that provides an opportunity for input from as many stakeholders as possible is required for standards listed in Appendix 1, optional for those listed in Appendix 2.
 Proposed changes to a standard should be evaluated and tested wherever practicable.
-From Edition 2.0.0 of a standard, the approval of Member States is required before any revisions to a standard can enter into force.
+The approval of Member States is required before any revisions to a standard can enter into force.
 All cumulative clarifications must be included with the release of approved corrections revisions.